El Nuevo Día: Original run as El Dia

 El Nuevo Día was founded in 1909 in the city of Ponce as "El Diario de Puerto Rico," (Note: From 1909 to 1911, the newspaper was called "El Diario de Puerto Rico".
 In 1911 it shortened its name to "El Día", a name it would carry until its 1970 move to San Juan and reorganization, where it was renamed "El Nuevo Día".
 In 1950, under Luis A. Ferre's directorship, El Día adopted its first slogan, "El Decano de la Prensa Puertorriqueña" (English: The dean of the Puerto Rican press").
 Years later, it took on the slogan "Periódico político defensor de los ideales de la Unión de Puerto Rico y de los intereses generales del país."
 (English: "A political newspaper defender of the ideals of the Unión de Puerto Rico and the general interests of the [Puerto Rican] country").) later changing its name to "El Día" in 1911, a name it kept for nearly seven decades.
 Its founder was Guillermo V. Cintrón, with assistance from Eugenio Astol and Nemesio Canales.
 Its editorial staff consisted of Felix Matos Bernier, Juan Braschi, Nemesio R. Canales, Felix Astol, and Eugenio Deschamps.
 El Día was a regional newspaper from Ponce that covered regional news with occasional sensationalism.

 In 1928 Guillermo V. Cintron sold the paper to Guillermo Vivas Valdivieso who formed an editorial team consisting of the three Gil De Lamadrid brothers (Jesus, Joaquin and Alfredo), Enrique Colon Barega, and Julio Enrique Monagas, and published the paper until 1945.
 Under his directorship the paper also started distribution in San Juan, Puerto Rico.
 On 8 November 1945, the newspaper was acquired by Ponce native and future governor Luis A. Ferré.
-The cement magnate converted it’s narrative into a pro-statehood publication, placing it in one of the factions promoting options to solve the status issue.
+The cement magnate converted its narrative into a pro-statehood publication, placing it in one of the factions promoting options to solve the status issue.
 Its board of directors consisted of Raul Matos Balaguer, Arturo Gallardo Guerrero, Miguel Sotero Palermo, Juan A. Wirshing, and Luis A. Ferre.
 After Ferré was elected governor of Puerto Rico in 1968, his eldest son, Antonio Luis Ferré, purchased the paper from his father for a dollar.
 The paper's slogan was "Y vivamos la moral, que es lo que nos hace falta" (roughly, "And let us live by the moral yardstick, which is what we lack").

 Gustavo Cubas and Benito del Cueto, both linked to the Ferré family, were intended to join the paper from the get go.